-This element takes the publication date of the resource in the form in which it would be cited.
-This allows for a RIOXX record to become a reasonable bibliographic record for the resource.
+This property takes the publication date of the resource in the form in which it would be cited.
+This allows a Rioxx record to function as a reasonable bibliographic record for the resource.

-As RIOXX can form a mechanism for establishing compliance with funders' mandates and licensing of open access publications, the critical dates for the assertion of compliance are those held in the start_date attributes of the ali:license_ref elements.
+As Rioxx can be used to help establish compliance with funders' mandates and licensing of open access publications, the critical dates for the assertion of compliance are those held in the start_date attributes of the ali:license_ref properties.

 It is acknowledged that the publication date conventions of certain publishers vary, making the identification of precise publication dates problematic, especially in instances where a publisher assigns a resource to a seasonal issue date, e.g. Spring 2020, Winter 2019, etc. To maintain adherence to the above noted encoding conventions, resources with publication dates assigned to seasonal issues should be expressed according to the following convention, with months expressed as per: